Welcome to the Museum of Magnetic Sound Recording

-Our belief is that creating a viable permanent public museum that includes magnetic sound recording will require a much larger facility that attracts a significant number of visitors.
-Our vision is a facility that incorporates all the media elements, including: broadcasting, film, music, photography, publishing, sound recording, video games, and video production.
-Each media entity would have its own unique area in the museum.
-We found that there are several wonderful media collections in existence that are unavailable to the public except for very limited exhibitions, because they have no permanent facility.
-This larger museum would bring together these vintage collections from each of the media categories and make them permanently available to the public.
+We found that there are several wonderful media collections in existence in Texas that are unavailable to the public except for very limited exhibitions, because they have no permanent facility.
+This larger museum would bring together these collections and make them permanently available to the public.

-We need your help in creating this media museum.
-Go to What if Austin
+We need your help in creating this media museum

 About the Theophilus/Phantom Productions, Inc. vintage recording collection